ChrisYeoSj/solana-pnfts-tests/README.md

 3. To generate your wallet, run `npm run generate-sol-wallet`. - Note if funding the devnet wallet's code has failed, manually add devnet solana by using this [faucet](https://faucet.solana.com/)
 4. Adjust Config and Images if necessary
 5. Run `npm run generate-nft`.
 Enjoy!

+## Credits
+Quicknode on their Metaplex PNft Guide